The Living and the Lost is my first completed novel.

 Even he.
 Even Alec.
 Weightless.
 Tipping-not-tipping, falling-not-falling, absolutely still, confounded by it all.

-One thought manages to force its way through.
-The pain.
+One thought forces its way through: the pain.

 The pain in his shoulder is explosive.
 A bolt of pain, entering through the shoulder blade and rifling forward, out through the soft divot of flesh at the heart of the triangle between clavicle, cuff and pit.

 That weathered traveler on the far corner, standing there, watching him.
 Alec caught a glimpse of him, and lost him, and now wills his attention outward in search for him again.
 That man – bald, skin worn to smooth leather by the sun and years of walking into the wind.
 Desert boots.
 Canvas trousers.
 Linen shirt.
 Uniquely fully alive in the stillness of this motionless world.